tajadoru01/PixelPickup/README.md

 ### Installation & Setup

 1. Clone the repository
-2. Install dependencies
+2. Install requirements:

+   pip install -r requirements.txt
-3. Set up API keys for Google Gemini API and OpenRouteService in a .env file
+4. Set up API keys for Google Gemini API and OpenRouteService in a .env file
      - GEMINI_API_KEY=your_api_key_here
      - OPENROUTESERVICE_API_KEY=your_api_key_here
-4. Start application
+5. Start application by running:

+   voila pixelpickup.ipynb

 ### Usage
 - Upload an image of the product you want to return.